saiteja-talluri/Bookstore/README.md

 ```
 ● Creating​ ​a​ ​web​ ​application​ ​where​ ​you​ ​can​ ​read/rate/review/upload books/materials/journals.
 ● Implementing​ ​database​ ​searches​ ​so​ ​that​ ​users​ ​can​ ​search​ ​books​ ​by​ ​genre/authors.
-● The​ ​site​ ​should​ ​also​ ​notify/suggest​ ​the​ ​user​ ​whenever​ ​a​ ​new​ ​material​ ​of​ ​his​ ​interest​ ​is uploaded​ ​​ ​in​ ​the​ ​site.
+● The​ ​website​ ​should​ ​also​ ​notify/suggest​ ​the​ ​user​ ​whenever​ ​a​ ​new​ ​material​ ​of​ ​his​ ​interest​ ​is uploaded
+  in​ the​ ​site.
-● It​ ​should​ ​have​ ​the​ ​feature​ ​of​ ​forming​ ​groups/communities​ ​such​ ​that​ ​the​ ​materials uploaded​ ​in​ ​the​ ​group​ ​are​ ​accessible​ ​only​ ​to​ ​the​ ​members​ ​of​ ​the​ ​group.
+● It​ ​should​ ​have​ ​the​ ​feature​ ​of​ ​forming​ ​groups/communities​ ​such​ ​that​ ​the​ ​materials uploaded​ ​in​ ​the​ ​
+  group​ ​are​ ​accessible​ ​only​ ​to​ ​the​ ​members​ ​of​ ​the​ ​group.
 ● Creating​ ​chat​ ​boxes​ ​so​ ​that​ ​users​ ​can​ ​communicate​ ​with​ ​uploaders​ ​and​ ​borrow​ ​books from​ ​them.
 ```